Judy Garland: Artistry

 Garland's singing voice has been described as brassy, powerful, effortless and resonant, often demonstrating a tremulous, powerful vibrato.
 Although her range was comparatively small, Garland was capable of alternating between female and male-sounding timbres with little effort.
 The Richmond Times-Dispatch correspondent Tony Farrell described her as the "possessor of a deep, velvety contralto voice that could turn on a dime to belt out the high notes."
 Ron O'Brien, producer of tribute album The Definitive Collection—Judy Garland (2006), wrote that her combination of natural phrasing, elegant delivery, mature pathos "and powerful dramatic dynamics she brings to ... songs make her [renditions] the definitive interpretations."

 The Huffington Post writer Joan E. Dowlin called the period of Garland's music career between 1937 and 1945 the "innocent years," during which the critic believed her voice was "vibrant and her musical expression exuberant," resonant and distinct, with a "rich yet sweet" quality "that grabs you and pulls you in."
 Garland's voice would often vary to suit the song she was interpreting, ranging from soft, engaging, and tender during ballads to humorous on some of her duets with other artists.
 Her more joyful, belted performances have been compared to entertainers Sophie Tucker, Ethel Merman, and Al Jolson.
 Although her musical repertoire consisted largely of cast recordings, show tunes, and traditional pop standards, she was also capable of singing soul, blues and jazz music, which Dowlin compared to singer Elvis Presley.

 Garland always claimed that her talent as a performer was innate, commenting: "Nobody ever taught me what to do onstage."
 Critics agree that even when she debuted as a child, she had always sounded mature for her age, particularly on her earlier recordings.
 From an early age, Garland had been billed as "the little girl with the leather lungs," a designation the singer later admitted to having felt humiliated by because she would have much preferred to have been known to audiences as a "pretty" or "nice little girl."

 Jessel recalled that even at only 12 years old, Garland's singing voice resembled that of "a woman with a heart that had been hurt."
-The Kansas City Star contributor Robert Trussell cited Garland's singing voice among the reasons why her role in The Wizard of Oz remains memorable, writing that although "[s]he might have been made up and costumed to look like a little girl ... she didn't sing like one," due to her "powerful contralto command[ing] attention."
+The Kansas City Star contributor Robert Trussell cited Garland's singing voice as one of the reasons that her role in The Wizard of Oz remains memorable, writing that although "[s]he might have been made up and costumed to look like a little girl ... she didn't sing like one," due to her "powerful contralto command[ing] attention."